Caching#

 cache restore#

-command that has zero arguments would lookup cachable elements
+command that has zero arguments looks up cachable elements

-and try to fetch them from the repository.
+and tries to pull them from the repository.

 Example output: